 In the coming months, I’ll identify manga by theme craving an anime.
-So without further ado, here is our list of ten psychological-themed manga that ought to have an adaptation.
+So without further ado, here is our list of ten psychological manga that ought to have an adaptation.

 Reviewing this post, please let me know your thoughts and feelings about the choices.
-I would like to know your picks for any other psychological thrilling manga deserving an anime adaptation.
+I would like to know your picks for any other psychologically thrilling manga deserving an anime adaptation.

 - Published: December 2007 – November 2010